rdkcentral/Dobby/rdkPlugins/Minidump/source/README.md

 ## Quick Start
 The main task of Minidump Plugin is to allow the collection of minidump core files from container bounds.

+Please note that there are some prerequisites that must be met before this plugin becomes usable.

+Minidump Plugin must be:
+* compiled with breakpad library support,
+* using the latest version of breakpad-wrapper library with `BREAKPAD_FD` support.

 Minidump files are going to be copied from container bounds into `destinationPath` location (host namespace) once container receives signal connected with core dump (e.g. SEGV, BUS).
 For further details please check: https://man7.org/linux/man-pages/man7/signal.7.html